 From October 1st through mid-November, DSF hosts 16-20 Free Application for Federal Student Aid (FAFSA) workshops at our 14 Future Centers and local community spaces.
 FAFSA volunteers attend two or more workshops, guiding students through the FAFSA process online.

-Office Volunteers enhance the capacity of our administrative operations at our main office with a variety of tasks, including greeting visitors, data entry, preparing mailings, filing, and other projects that match your specific skillset.
+Office Volunteers enhance the capacity of our administrative operations at our main office through their completion of a variety of tasks including, data entry, research projects, content creation, and other projects that match our volunteers’ specific skill sets.

-DSF’s Junior Board provides up-and-coming leaders and young professionals with an opportunity to make our mission possible while engaging with community experts, providing volunteer and networking opportunities and promoting professional, personal and civil growth.
+DSF’s Junior Board provides up-and-coming leaders and young professionals with an opportunity to make our mission possible while engaging with community experts, providing volunteer and networking opportunities and promoting professional, personal, and civil growth.
 Follow this link to learn more

 Track your giving.
 Complete the volunteer time sheet to keep track of your hours.